Parthjhaveri/Tidy-Planet/README.md

 # Tidy-Planet

 ## 88% of the Ocean is now polluted with Plastics and Trash!
-(Collective-evolution)
+(Collective-evolution.com)

 An informative app on the current Environmental condition of Planet Earth.
 Right from Oceanic Pollution and over-population to Global Warming.
 Tidy Planet points to the issues most pressing to our Planet, and presents systematic solutions to those problems.